adsric/devtools/README.md

-# Tooling (WIP)
+# GulpJS Frontend Tooling

-A set of tools that combine to form a workflow for website assets.
+A set of gulp tasks that compile, optimize assets.

 ## Requirements